ronen567/just-the-docs/docs/regularization.md

-## Regularization Algorithms
+## Regularization Techniques

-As mentioned above, Regularization applies to a set of algorithms which aim to prevent overfitting, by either simplify the system or increase the size of training system.
-The regularization algorithms presented here are:
+As mentioned above, Regularization applies to a set of techniques which aim to prevent overfitting, by either simplify the system or increase the size of training system.
+The regularization techniques presented here are:

 - L2 Regularization
 - L1 Regularization